Darkpaster/Darkpaster.github.io/src/content/topics/en/society/resource-based-economy.md

 ### Extension as a Principle of Action

-Instead of the vague concept of "love," the new system proposes a concrete principle of extension—actions that are equally beneficial to all people.
-Purifying water, developing vaccines, exchanging technologies, creating publicly accessible infrastructure—these are examples of extensional actions that do not burden recipients with a sense of debt.
+Instead of the vague concept of "love," the new system proposes a concrete principle of extension — actions that are equally beneficial to all people.
+Purifying water, developing vaccines, exchanging technologies, creating publicly accessible infrastructure — these are examples of extensional actions that do not burden recipients with a sense of debt.

 ## Mechanisms of Transition: How Can This Happen?